Gibbon99/apcupsd/README.md

 This should make the apcupsd daemon appear in the Services widget on the dashboard.

+Also do a "chmod +x /usr/local/opnsense/scripts/OPNsense/Apcupsd/*.py" to allow script execution.

 Until I can work out how to create an installable package, copy the files here to their locations on your server.